MattJin19/RBF/README.md

 3. The most common RBFs include Gaussian functions and linear functions (custom functions can also be used).
 4. RBF is used to create a continuous heatmap surface from discrete data points, making it easier to observe and understand the overall trends in the data.
 5. ...

+## Installation
+Support Library:

-## Recommend:
+## Recommend
-The code can also be used in Google Colab.
+The ipynb code can also be used in Google Colab.

 ## License